R-77: Operational history

 At the beginning of February 2016, four Su-35S were deployed to Syria.

-Since the 2022 Invasion of Ukraine, Russia has been using R-77-1s in Su-35s, Su-30SMs to shoot down Ukrainian jets, which outranged all Ukrainian missiles.
-In July 2025, The War Zone reported that R-77M appeared to have made it operational debut in Ukraine following the wreckage of the missile and pictures taken on Su-35S showing the pylons equipped with R-77M, R-74M and 2 SAP-518M wingtip pods that form part of the Khibiny-M ECM system.
+Since the 2022 Invasion of Ukraine, Russia has been using R-77-1s in Su-35s, Su-30SMs in combat against Ukrainian jets, which outranged all Ukrainian missiles.
+In July 2025, The War Zone reported that R-77M appeared to have made its operational debut in Ukraine following the wreckage of the missile and pictures taken on Su-35S showing the pylons equipped with R-77M, R-74M and 2 SAP-518M wingtip pods that form part of the Khibiny-M ECM system.